yarmor20/Consensus-Module-Gossip-Heartbeat/README.md

 - `HeartbeatRPC`: Used to exchange gossip heartbeats between any couple of servers.
 - `RequestVoteRPC`: Used by a candidate server during the leader election process to ask other servers to vote for it to get elected in the new term.
 - `PullEntriesRPC`: Used by *syncing servers* to pull new log entries from their *sync sources*.
-- `UpdatePositionRPC`: Used by *syncing servers* notify their *sync sources* that the pulled log entries have been replicated the their local log.
+- `UpdatePositionRPC`: Used by *syncing servers* notify their *sync sources* that the pulled log entries have been replicated in their local log.
 - `PutEntriesRPC`: Used by client server to pass new data entries to the leader server.
 - `AckEntriesRPC`: Used by leader to notify the client that the data entries were safely committed.